Parents of Students Accused

 You may also find it useful to review the information provided by Title IX.
 Contact the Title IX Coordinator, at 330-672-2038 for additional information.

-Undergraduate Student Government provides student conduct advisors to assist your student with the process through and understanding rights, options and sanctions.
+Undergraduate Student Government provides student conduct advisors to assist your student through the university process and understanding rights, options and possible sanctions.

 Additionally, university resources such as Psychological Services and the Student Ombuds are available to assist with emotional needs as well as academic concerns during and after the university process.

 Students going through the university process have the following rights

 - Written notice of accusations including the identity of the complainant(s).

 - To be notified of the scheduled hearing in writing at least seventy-two (72) hours in advance of the hearing.

 - To have a person or persons of their choice (not to exceed a total of two) accompany them throughout the disciplinary process (individually referred to as a "conduct advisor").
 A person serving in an advisory capacity may not participate directly in the hearing or address a hearing officer or panel on behalf of a student or student organization.
 The university is not responsible for supplying a conduct advisor.